0299Imam/R-Portfolio/README.md

 The focus of this project is not model complexity, but **data understanding, preparation, and evaluation**.

 ## 📊 Dataset
-- Source: Customer Shopping Behavior Dataset
+- Source: Customer Shopping Behavior Dataset [data source](https://www.kaggle.com/datasets/wardabilal/customer-shopping-behaviour-analysis/data)
 - Target variable: `subscription_status` (Yes / No)

 ## 🔍 Analysis Workflow